Birding with the pros

 Looking and listening

-The morning was cool and gray, with a little mist — good for us, because it kept the birds close to the ground and
+The morning was cool and gray, with a little mist — good for us, because it kept the birds close to the ground and feasting on insects.

 Overhead, someone spotted a brown bird hunkered on a bare branch, and we all lifted our scopes and tried to find it; even with help, it was hard.